Skip to Content

 • Spring: April 1

-If the Director does not confirm the disability or the need for an academic adjustment, the student may challenge the determination by following the procedures outlined below.
+If the DA does not confirm the disability or the need for an academic adjustment, the student may challenge the determination by following the procedures outlined below.

 This policy applies to students with disabilities as defined by Section 504 and the ADA.
 A person is disabled if she or he: